Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 info@realitytoursandtravel.com

-Visit Dharavi and see why it is the heart of small-scale industry in Mumbai and Join us in Kumbharwada and get hands-on with pottery making!
+Visit Dharavi and see why it is the heart of small-scale industry in Mumbai and join us in Kumbharwada and get hands-on with pottery making!

 Known to many as ‘one of the largest slums in Asia’, we prefer to think of Dharavi as Mumbai’s beating heart.
 It houses about one million of Mumbai’s inhabitants and its industries have an annual turnover of approximately US$ 665 million.